leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 To reduce post-dial delays, it is RECOMMENDED that the caller begin gathering candidates prior to actually sending its initial INVITE, so that the candidates can be provided in the INVITE.
 This can be started upon user interface cues that a call is pending, such as activity on a keypad or the phone going off-hook.

 On the receipt of the offer, the answerer SHOULD generate an answer in a provisional response as soon as it has completed gathering the candidates.
 ICE requires that a provisional response with an SDP be transmitted reliably.
 This can be done through the existing Provisional Response Acknowledgment (PRACK) mechanism [RFC3262] or through an ICE specific optimization, wherein, the agent retransmits the provisional response with the exponential backoff timers described in [RFC3262].
 Such retransmissions MUST cease on receipt of a STUN Binding request with transport address matching candidate address for one of the data streams signaled in that SDP or on transmission of the answer in a 2xx response.
 If no Binding request is received prior to the last retransmit, the agent does not consider the session terminated.
-For the ICE lite peers , the agent MUST cease retransmitting the 18x after sending it four times since there will be no Binding request sent and the number four is arbitrarily chosen to limit the number of 18x retransmits (poor man's version of [RFC3262] basically).
+For the ICE lite peers, the agent MUST cease retransmitting the 18x after sending it four times since there will be no Binding request sent and the number four is arbitrarily chosen to limit the number of 18x retransmits (poor man's version of [RFC3262] basically).
 (ICE will actually work even if the peer never receives the 18x; however, experience has shown that sending it is important for middleboxes and firewall traversal).

 Once the answer has been sent, the agent SHOULD begin its connectivity checks.
 Once candidate pairs for each component of a data stream enter the valid list, the answerer can begin sending media on that data stream.